-This report presents the results of our actuarial valuation of the City of Los Angeles Department of Water and Power (DWP) postretirement medical and dental benefits plan as of June 30, 2017 for funding and financial reporting under GASB 45.
-The results are in accordance with the current Governmental Accounting Standards, which prescribe an accrual methodology for accumulating the value of other postemployment benefits (OPEB) over participants' active working lifetimes.
+This report presents the results of our actuarial valuation of the City of Los Angeles Department of Water and Power (DWP) postretirement medical and dental benefits plan as of June 30, 2018 for funding purposes.
+The results are also consistent with the current Governmental Accounting Standards (GAS), which prescribe an accrual methodology for accumulating the value of other postemployment benefits (OPEB) over participants' active working lifetimes.

-The membership data used in the June 30, 2017 valuation was based on the characteristics of covered active members, retired members and beneficiaries as of March 31, 2017.
-In the prior valuation, we used the membership characteristics as of June 30, 2016.
+The membership data used in the June 30, 2018 valuation was based on the characteristics of covered active members, retired members and beneficiaries as of March 31, 2018.